Deathstalker (1983 film): Deathstalker (2025)

+In popular culture

+Deathstalker, the 2023 debut album of Canadian heavy metal band Tower Hill, is named after this film, with the title track quoting several lines of its dialogue.

 Comic book adaptation

 In late 2023, Vault Comics announced an eponymous series based on the Deathstalker property, which served as a teaser for the aforementioned reboot.
 Producer Slash and director Kostanski are joined by Tim Seeley, Jim Terry and Kurt Michael Russell on the creative team.